 We offer a free consultation and charge you nothing up front, so there is no risk to you.

-Steps to Take After the Accident
+Steps to Take After an Accident in Texas

 Financial responsibility for the rental fees depends on who is found at fault for the accident.
 However, regardless of who is assigned fault, it is important that you follow these steps to help you through the process of recovering the costs of renting a vehicle: